-The EtherNet/IP standard (or EIP) is the application layer protocol that can provide what the industry is looking for.
+The EtherNet/IP standard (often shortened to E/IP or EIP) is the application layer protocol that can provide what the industry is looking for.
 Four independent groups have joined forces to develop and promote EIP as a public domain Ethernet application layer for industrial automation.
 These groups include ODVA, the Industrial Open Ethernet Association (IOANA), Control Net International (CI) and the Industrial Ethernet Association (IEA).
 The goal of their efforts is to illustrate how EIP provides a wide-ranging, comprehensive, certifiable standard suitable to a wide variety of automation devices.